 If you have the balance sheet to support it, an industry shakeout is a great time to play offense.
 Remember to value the customer based on who they could be – rather than who they are.

 This is common in technology, during product cycle transitions.
-You want to grab and hold the installed base so you can sell them the new product.
+You want to grab and hold the installed base so you can have marketing sell them the new products when they are ready.

 Kingmaker Accounts / Customer Segments